dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/UXSDKDemo.md

  pod install
 ~~~

-## Importing VideoPreviewer
+## Importing DJIWidget

- You can check our previous tutorial [Creating a Camera Application](./index.html) to learn how to download and import the **VideoPreviewer** into your Xcode project.
+ You can check our previous tutorial [Creating a Camera Application](./index.html) to learn how to download and import the **DJIWidget** into your Xcode project.

 ## Configure Build Settings